AngusP/AngusP.github.io/_unlisted/styles.md

 <br>
 <br>

+## Alignment

+The classes `.right` and `.center` change from the default alignment to the left.

+> Blockquotes will behave differently with `.right`, displaying a border on the right instead of left.
+{:.right}

+> This gives a more conversational quotation style.

+This is centered text.
+{:.center}

 ## Fonts

 Currently the fonts *Montserrat*, *PT Serif*, *Pacifico*, *Yeseva One*, *FontAwesome* Icons and *Source Code Pro* are provided.
 A Helvetica based font stack for small uses (e.g. chips) is also provided.